Applications now being accepted for 2019 IFLA/OCLC Fellowship Program for librarians from developing countries

-DUBLIN, Ohio, 21 August 2017—OCLC and the International Federation of Library Associations and Institutions (IFLA) are now accepting applications for library professionals to participate in the 2018 Jay Jordan IFLA/OCLC Early Career Development Fellowship Program.
+DUBLIN, Ohio, 26 August 2018—OCLC and the International Federation of Library Associations and Institutions (IFLA) are now accepting applications for library professionals to participate in the 2019 Jay Jordan IFLA/OCLC Early Career Development Fellowship Program.

-A description of the program, along with dates for applications, selection and participation were announced today during the World Library and Information Congress: 83rd IFLA General Conference and Assembly in Wrocław, Poland.
+A description of the program, along with dates for applications, selection and participation were announced today during the World Library and Information Congress: 84th IFLA General Conference and Assembly in Kuala Lumpur, Malaysia.
 Details about the program, guidelines and applications are now available on the website.
-Deadline for applications is 6 October 2017.
+Deadline for applications is 28 September 2018.

 The IFLA/OCLC Fellowship Program offers advanced continuing education and exposure to a broad range of issues in information technologies, library operations and global cooperative librarianship.
-The program has welcomed 85 librarians and information science professionals from 38 countries since its first class arrived in Dublin in 2001.
+To date, the program has welcomed 90 librarians and information science professionals from 39 countries.

-“The IFLA/OCLC Fellowship Program has had a tremendous impact on the professional lives of the individuals who have participated over the years,” said Skip Prichard, OCLC President and CEO.
-“The program is also impacting the profession around the world as these librarians are becoming leaders in their home countries, helping to shape the future of librarianship.
-We are proud to host these exceptional librarians as they begin their careers.
-They are inspired by the cooperative efforts and best practices demonstrated by libraries and librarians in the United States.
-We are just as inspired by the tremendous work they are doing in their home countries.”
+“The IFLA/OCLC Fellowship Program continues to impact the professional lives of the librarians who have participated,” said Skip Prichard, OCLC President and CEO.
+“The program also continues to impact the profession around the world as these outstanding librarians become library leaders in their home countries.
+We are proud to host these exceptional professionals as they begin their careers, and we will continue to be inspired by them as they help to shape the future of librarianship.”

-“The program has equipped me to further my career,” said Patience Ngizi-Hara, 2017 Fellow from Zambia.
+“This experience will help me be a better professional,” said Patience Ngizi-Hara, 2017 Fellow from Zambia.
 “It has been life-changing.”